 2000 euros scholarship granted to candidates who obtained an admission result higher than 17/20

 1000 euros scholarship granted to candidates who obtained an admission result between 15 and 17/20

 Discount: You will get a 3% discount if you pay your tuition fees in full by bank transfer within 15 days of the invoice date.

 Cooperative education job: for students with low resources, Montpellier Business School has a specific curriculum, the cooperative education job, with a limited number of places available.
 This curriculum allows students to combine study with paid work (temporary, part time, fixed term), with three weeks working and one week studying according to a pre-defined schedule.
 The only requirement is that there is a proven work contract.

 Apprenticeship: this formula allows you to follow all or part of the programme with your tuition fees covered by your host company.
 This contract also allows you to be paid.

 Other funding sources: the internship year: students can spend one year working full time in a company during their “sandwich year” (between L2 and L3 for the Bachelor and M1 and M2 for the Master).
 The salary earned during this year can be a significant source of funding.

 For five years, under the auspices of the Fondation de France, Montpellier Business School Foundation has been leading initiatives for deserving students from France and developing countries and supporting the school’s young graduates in their business start-up projects.

 This is done by offering merit-based scholarships, international scholarships and business start-up scholarships.

-The Foundation also funds hosting internationally renowned teacher-researchers for conferences and specialised seminars.
+The Foundation also funds hosting internationally renowned professors-researchers for conferences and specialised seminars.